City Says “Unequivocally” that Reservation 13 Project Will Break Ground in 1st Quarter 2018

 The announcement came at a meeting of the ANC 6B Hill East Task Force, chaired by Commissioner Dan Ridge.
 The meeting was held in response to a request from Commissioner Denise Krepp, who has been prodding the city to commit to breaking ground before a year-end deadline.
 Krepp said during opening remarks, “We’re going to walk out of here tonight with the knowledge of when the dirt goes”.

 In September of 2013, DMPED awarded the proposal to develop two city-owned Reservation 13 parcels to the Donatelli-Blue Sky Construction team.
-The proposal is for a mixed use project, built as a matter of right (no Public Unit Development (PUD) process required), and envisions 353 residential rental units, 30% of which will be affordable, and 20,000 plus square feet of retail.
+The proposal is for a mixed use project, built as a matter of right (no Planned Unit Development (PUD) process required), and envisions 353 residential rental units, 30% of which will be affordable, and 20,000 plus square feet of retail.
 The latter would allow for up to ten ground level retail spaces in two buildings, with the possibility of expansion into some 8,000 square feet below grade for a retailer with additional space needs.
 The rental units – both market and affordable – will range from studio to three bedroom units.
 The deadline for the city’s commitment to the project, having been extended once, expires at the end of 2017 without another extension.

 Olpadwala said that delays in the permitting process had been the result of necessary input from multiple city agencies regarding the creation of new infrastructure – streets and utilities – for the project.
 That was backed up by developer Chris Donatelli.
 He noted that other projects have been infill projects – “this is more complicated because there is no infrastructure.
 But it’s real – it’s happening.
 We have spent too much money for it not to happen.”